Shert

-Shert (Bet) is a 2015 Pakistani romantic drama serial.
+Shart (Bet) is a 2015 Pakistani romantic drama serial.
 It was directed by Shaqielle Khan, produced by Momina Duraid and written by Irfan Mughal.
 It starred Danish Taimoor, Ayesha Khan, Syed Jibran, Nida Khan and Nadia Hussain in lead roles.
-The drama serial premiered on 4 April 2015 on Urdu1, and aires a new episode every Friday at 9:00pm PST.
-The Last Episode was slated to release on 24 July 2015 concluding the series with 17 episodes.
+The drama serial premiered on 4 April 2015 on Urdu1, and aired a new episode every Friday at 9:00pm PST.
+The Last Episode was released on 24 July 2015 concluding the series with 17 episodes.
 It also aired in India on Zindagi as Na Gumaan Kar Kisi Aur Ka.

 Plot

 Momal, Immad, Afroz and Sameer are four university friends who share a very friendly bond.
-Immad has a crush on Momal but Momal loves Sameer.
-One day when Imaad goes to Momal to confess his feelings for her she says him to first take her proposal to sameer.
+Immad has a crush on Momal, but Momal loves Sameer.
+One day, when Imaad goes to Momal to confess his feelings for her, she tells him to first take her proposal to sameer.
 Imaad is shocked.
 He talks to sameer and he agrees.
 Meanwhile, afroz is known to like Imaad and she proposes to him.
-One year has passed Momal is married to sameer and Afroz to Immad.
-Momal and Sameer live in US while Imaad and Afroz in Karachi.
-Sameer is secretly eyeing on his boss(Sofia) who is a divorced women.
+One year has passed, Momal is married to sameer and Afroz to Immad.
+Momal and Sameer live in US, while Imaad and Afroz in Karachi.
+Sameer is secretly eyeing on his boss (Sofia) who is a divorced woman.
 Sofia agrees to marry sameer on the condition that he divorces Momal.
-Sameer has a fight with Momal and she knows about his affair.
+Sameer has a fight with Momal, and she knows about his affair.
 She leaves him and moves to Pakistan.
-In Pakistan She lives with Imaad and Afroz.
-Momal has lost her faith in men but Afroz hasn't as she thinks that they are men like Imaad.
+In Pakistan, She lives with Imaad and Afroz.
+Momal has lost her faith in men, but Afroz hasn't as she thinks that they are men like Imaad.
 Momal and Afroz bet on Imaad.
-Momal claims that she will make Imaad move to her in a couple of days while Afroz is adamant that her husband is not one of those men who eye on women.
+Momal claims that she will make Imaad move to her in a couple of days, while Afroz is adamant that her husband is not one of those men who eye on women.

 Momal, Imaad and Afroz move for vacations to the hill station where they meet Sameer, who asks Momal to forgive him as Sofian has kicked him out and betrayed him.
 She slaps him and says never to return.
 But destiny intervenes and Imaad revokes his love for Momal.
-Momal wins the bet but she doesn't want to break Afroz's house so she moves to an apartment.
+Momal wins the bet, but she doesn't want to break Afroz's house, so she moves to an apartment.
 Imaad tells to Afroz that he loved Momal from the time of university.
 Afroz is devastated.
 She questions Momal.
 Momal is mentally disturbed and tries to suicide but is saved.
-Afroz feels sorry for Momal and agrees on Imaad marrying Momal.
-It is found that Aftoz can never get pregnant and this becomes a source of tension for Afroz and Imaad.
+Afroz feels sorry for Momal and agrees to Imaad marrying Momal.
+It is found that Aftoz can never get pregnant, and this becomes a source of tension for Afroz and Imaad.